bumbleshoot/automate-habitica/README.md

 Whenever your party completes a quest, automatically selects a random quest scroll from your inventory and invites your party to that quest.
 There is a randomized 5-15 min delay between quest ending and using the quest scroll, to give other party members a chance to run their quests too, and to prevent multiple simultaneous quest invitations.
 If `AUTO_INVITE_HOURGLASS_QUESTS` is set to `false`, the script will not use *any* hourglass quest scrolls, even if they match the other quest categories.

 ### Notify On Quest End
 Sends a [private message](https://habitica.fandom.com/wiki/Private_Messaging) to you on Habitica to notify you whenever your [party](https://habitica.fandom.com/wiki/Party) completes a [quest](https://habitica.fandom.com/wiki/Quests).
+The message includes the name of the quest that was completed.

 ### Auto Cast Skills
 Strategically casts your [skills](https://habitica.fandom.com/wiki/Skills) for you.
 Ensures no [mana](https://habitica.fandom.com/wiki/Mana_Points) is wasted, and no mana is lost at [cron](https://habitica.fandom.com/wiki/Cron).
 In order from highest to lowest priority: